Abhi190k/chesseds/README.md

 This repository contains a Next.js application for chess analysis, position recognition, and game review.

-## Structure Note

-The GitHub repository contains some files that are not currently used in the local development environment.
-The active files are:

-### Main Components
+## Key Components
-- ChessAnalysis.tsx
+- ChessAnalysis.tsx - Engine analysis and board annotation
-- ChessImageUpload.tsx
+- ChessImageUpload.tsx - Upload and recognition of chess positions from images
-- MoveHistory.tsx
+- MoveHistory.tsx - Display and navigation of move history
-- PgnUpload.tsx
+- PgnUpload.tsx - Upload and parsing of PGN files

-### Core Features
+## Core Features
 - Chess position analysis
 - Position recognition from images
 - PGN file upload and parsing
 - Move history tracking and navigation
+- Board annotation with arrows

 ## Local Development